 It’s a scary concept.
-As parents, we want to see our kids succeed in everything they do, whether it’s acing their science homework, making the varsity softball team or simply making a sandwich without smearing peanut butter and jelly all over the kitchen.
+As parents, we want to see our kids succeed in everything they do—whether it’s acing their science homework, making the varsity softball team, or simply making a sandwich without smearing peanut butter and jelly all over the kitchen.

-But is that more hurt than help?
+But does that hurt more than help?

 We’re well-intentioned parents.
 We all want our kids to be happy and feel good about themselves and their accomplishments.

-According to child and adolescent psychologist Dr. Jennifer Hartstein, kids who are constantly bailed out of problem situations will come to avoid situations where they might fail.
-As they grow older, that can increase anxiety and depression when they need to depend on themselves in tough situations.
+According to child and adolescent psychologist Dr. Jennifer Hartstein, “kids who are constantly bailed out of problem situations will come to avoid situations where they might fail.
+As they grow older, that can increase anxiety and depression when they need to depend on themselves in tough situations.”

 When we allow our kids to face failure, they learn to find creative solutions to their problems.